 Students will learn about intercultural communication and English as a global language in three historic Central European cities.
 Students will spend five days in Krosno at Krosno State College, five days in Krakow at Jagellonian University, and one week in Prague at AngloAmerican University.
 Students will study with ECU Communication and English faculty, in addition to meeting and learning from Polish and Czech faculty and students.
 The program will occur during Summer Session 1, running from May 12-14 (ECU campus) to May 17-June 4 (Poland and Czech Republic).

 If you would like more information, contact Dr. Linda Kean at firstname.lastname@example.org .

 You can now view photos taken at the Spring 2014 Graduation Recognition Ceremony.
 The ceremony took place in Wright Auditorium on the ECU campus.
 Click a thumbnail to enlarge it.
 Right-click or control-click an image locate the option to download a photo.

-Alumnus who travels the globe for reality TV returning to School of Communication to addressed spring graduates at recognition ceremony
+Alumnus who travels the globe for reality TV returns to School of Communication to address spring graduates at recognition ceremony

 By Kent Pittman

 Growing up, Jordan J. Mallari was the kid behind the camera.
 Now he's the man calling the shots in the world of television as the vice president of development at Stage 3 Productions in Philadelphia.